cuicaihao/Deep-Learning-for-Oracle-Bone-Script-Recognition/README.md

 ![OBS_GUI_DEMO](reports/figures/OBS_GUI_DEMO.jpg)

-The GUI contains a input drawing window for user to scratch the oracle bone script as an image.
+The GUI contains an input drawing window for user to scratch the oracle bone script as an image.
-After the user finish the drawing and click the RUN button.
-The input image is converted to a tensor (np.array) and feed into the model.
-The model will predict the label of the input image with probability which are shown on the top of the `Control Panel` of the GUI.
+After the user finishes the drawing and clicks the RUN button.
+The input image is converted to a tensor (np.array) and fed into the model.
+The model will predict the label of the input image with probability which is shown on the top  `Control Panel` of the GUI.

 - Text Label 1: Show the Chinese character label of the input image ID and the Prediction Probability.
 If the Acc > 0.5, the label background color is green, if the Acc < 0.0001 the label background color is red, otherwise the label background color is yellow.

 - Test Label 2: Show the top 10 predicted labels sorted by the probability.
 - **Clean** Button: Clean the input image.
 - **Run** Button: Run the model with the input image.
 - **Translate** Button: (Optional) Translate the Chinese character label to English.
-I did not find a good Translation service for single character, so I leave this park for future development or the readers to think about it.
+I did not find a good Translation service for single character, so I left this park for future development or the readers to think about it.

 ===================================